PORTRAIT PHOTOGRAPHY TIPS FOR EVERYONE

 9. Be sure to get Photoshop work done on the one you pick.
 Soften lines, take out stray hair, remove temporary blemishes, etc. Everybody needs it.

-10. Hire a good hair and make-up person to come to the shoot, they know what looks good for the camera.
+10. Hire a good make up and hair person to come to the shoot, they know what looks good for the camera and how to achieve it.

-2. A photographer who picks which photo you can have.
+2. A photographer who selects which photo you can have.
+You don’t get to pick.
 I’ve heard people’s stories about this.
 Makes absolutely no sense at all.

 3. Being told to cock your head in some unnatural anatomical position.
 Or turning your shoulders one way and your head 180º the other direction.
-It looks stupid.
+It looks inelegant.